victorlap/inertia-vue/readme.md

 ## Initializing Vue

-Next, update your main JavaScript file with the following.
-All we're doing here is initializing Vue with the base Inertia component.
+Next, update your main JavaScript file to boot your Inertia app.
+All we're doing here is initializing Vue with the base Inertia page component.

 ~~~js
 import Inertia from 'inertia-vue'